 We are exposed to capital market risk such as changes in interest rates.
 In order to manage the volatility related to interest rate risk, we originate new debt with fixed interest rates, or we may enter into interest rate hedging arrangements.
 We do not utilize derivative financial instruments for trading or speculative purposes.
-We account for derivative instruments under Statement of Financial Accounting Standards ("SFAS") No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("Statement 133") as amended by SFAS No. 149 "Amendment of Statement 133 on Derivative Instruments and Hedging Activities" ("Statement 149").
+We account for derivative instruments under SFAS No. 133, "Accounting for

+Derivative Instruments and Hedging Activities" ("Statement 133") as amended by SFAS No. 149 "Amendment of Statement 133 on Derivative Instruments and Hedging Activities" ("Statement 149").
 On March 10, 2006, we entered into four forward-starting interest rate swaps totaling \$396.7 million with fixed rates of 5.399%, 5.415%, 5.399%, and 5.415%.
-In the case of \$196.7 million of the Swaps, we continue to expect to issue new secured or unsecured debt for a term of 7 to 12 years during the period between June 30, 2009 and June 30, 2010.
-As described previously, we entered into a mortgage loan commitment for \$106.0 million for a 10-year term at a fixed rate of 7.75% to fund on or before July 9, 2009.
-In the case of \$200.0 million of the Swaps, we continue to expect to issue new debt for a term of 7 to 12 years during the period between March 30, 2010 and March 30, 2011.
-The change in fair value of these swaps from inception was a liability of \$61.5 million at March 31, 2009.
+On April 16, 2009, we paid \$20.0 million to partially settle \$106.0 million of the \$396.7 million interest rate swaps in place to hedge forecasted debt.
+On July 1, 2009, we closed on mortgage loans of \$106.0 million secured by eight properties with an interest rate of 7.75% and a 10-year term.
+For \$90.7 million of the remaining Swaps, we continue to expect to issue new secured or unsecured debt for a term of 7 to 12 years during the period between June 30, 2009 and June 30, 2010.
+For \$200.0 million of the remaining Swaps, we continue to expect to issue new debt for a term of 7 to 12 years during the period between March 30, 2010 and March 30, 2011.
+The change in fair value of these swaps from inception was a liability of \$27.6 million at June 30, 2009.
 The valuation of these derivative instruments is determined using widely accepted valuation techniques including discounted cash flow analysis on the expected cash flows of each derivative.
 This analysis reflects the contractual terms of the derivatives, including the period to maturity, and uses observable market-based inputs, including interest rate curves, foreign exchange rates, and implied volatilities.
 To comply with the provisions of SFAS No. 157, "Fair Value Measurements" ("Statement 157") as amended by FASB Staff Position "Effective Date of FASB Statement No. 157" ("FSP FAS 157-2"), we incorporate credit valuation adjustments to appropriately reflect both our nonperformance risk and the respective counterparty's nonperformance risk in the fair value measurements.
-Although we have determined that the majority of the inputs used to value our derivatives fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with our derivatives utilize Level 3 inputs, such as estimates of current credit spreads, to evaluate the likelihood of default by ourselves and our counterparties.
+Although we have determined that the majority of the inputs used to value our derivatives fall within Level 2 of the fair value hierarchy, the credit valu